heyudude/Brawl-Stars-Club-Tools/CONTRIBUTING.md

-# How to contribute to crtools
+# How to contribute to bstools

 ## Did you find a bug?